COVID Fraud Lawyer & PPP Fraud Whistleblower Attorney

 The False Claims Act (“FCA”), is the government’s primary tool to redress false claims for federal funds, including fraudulently-obtained COVID relief.
 Under the FCA, private citizens with knowledge of COVID-19 pandemic fraud can bring lawsuits (called “qui tam” actions) on behalf of the United States government and share in any recovery (Typically, 15% – 25% of the collected proceeds).
 Due to the prevalence and extent of COVID fraud, awards can be substantial, often reaching into the millions of dollars.

-If you are aware of COVID schemes aimed at defrauding the government, we encourage you to call our office to schedule a free, no-obligation consultation.
-As an experienced COVID and PPP fraud attorney, Steve Teller can explain your options for exposing dishonest conduct and filing a False Claims Act Lawsuit.
+If you are aware of COVID schemes aimed at defrauding the government, I encourage you to call my office to schedule a free, no-obligation consultation.
+As an experienced COVID and PPP fraud attorney, I can explain your options for exposing dishonest conduct and filing a False Claims Act Lawsuit.

 How Much Does an Experienced COVID Fraud Attorney Cost?

-At Teller Law, we usually represent whistleblowers on a contingency fee basis, meaning we are only entitled to a fee if compensation is recovered.
-We also advance litigation expenses for qui tam lawsuits, so our clients do not have to worry about coming out of pocket for upfront expenses and court filing fees.
+At Teller Law, I usually represent whistleblowers on a contingency fee basis, meaning I am only entitled to a fee if compensation is recovered.
+I also advance litigation expenses for qui tam lawsuits, so my clients do not have to worry about coming out of pocket for upfront expenses and court filing fees.

 What is COVID Relief Fraud?